 With the passage of time, caranday palm trees have gained considerable popularity due to its high cold tolerance level (possessing the ability to sustain 25-30 degrees Fahrenheit).
 In addition to that, this palm tree is easy to maintain and is highly resistant to pests, debris, and diseases.

-Also called as Hyophorbe verschaffeltii or Hyophorbe verschafeltii, spindle palms are exceedingly elegant-looking.
-They are famous for their out-of-the-world spindle-shaped trunk that features feather-shaped bright green leaves in a V-shape.
-Apt for both indoors and outdoors, spindle palm trees can grow up to the height of 4 ft. to 8 ft.
+Apt for both indoors and outdoors, spindle palm trees can grow up to the height of 2-4 meters.
 Note that spindle palms have a slow growth rate and require excessive moisture along with the full or partial sun.

 a.
 Alexandra King

-The Alexandra King happens to be the largest king palm as it is known to grow up to the height of 80 ft. (if cultivated in their natural habitat).
-Usually, their trunks grow out to be a foot thick wide in colors from gray to white.
+The Alexandra King happens to be the largest king palm as it is known to grow up to the height of 24 meters when found in the wild.
+Usually, their trunks grow out to be a meter wide in colors from gray to white.

 When it comes to their leaves, they are in the darker green shade with silver undertones.
-Unlike most palm trees, Alexandra king is a medium to fast grower, producing white-hued flowers (both male and female) that generally are 2 feet long in length.
+Unlike most palm trees, Alexandra king is a medium to fast grower, producing white-hued flowers (both male and female) that generally are 1 meter in length.

 b.
 King Bangalow Palm Trees